GlennReilly/QMeNowServer/README.md

 # QMeNowServer
-Spring MVC website that acts as the server to https://github.com/GlennReilly/QMeNowClient.
+This is a Spring MVC website that acts as the server to https://github.com/GlennReilly/QMeNowClient.
 Consider this demo quality.